tannerjared/Fernet/README.md

 Adapted from https://github.com/neuro-stivenr/Fernet and https://github.com/DiCIPHR-Lab/Fernet

-## Original Description
+## Original Description with some edits

 This Python package contains FERNET, a tool for Free-watER iNvariant Estimation of Tensor on single shell diffusion MR data.

-FERNET uses NIfTI as its data format for MR images, using the "nii.gz" file extension.
+FERNET uses NIfTI as its data format for MR images, using the "nii.gz" file extension (.nii works too!).
 It uses the FSL convention for "bval" and "bvec" text files.

 ## Notes about running
 This method was developed and shown to work with single shell diffusion data (b = 800).
 Article here: https://doi.org/10.1371/journal.pone.0233645